Trespass Grow Reclamation

 Local volunteers, contractors, and Watershed Center staff have removed over 36 tons of garbage and refuse, including abandoned cars and trailers, from USFS lands over the course of two years.
 Astrid Dobo, Post Mountain Volunteer Fire Department Chief, describes the impacts to the landscape from illegal trash dumping and offers solutions to prevent future resource damage.

-Please contact Emma Carlson by calling our office or emailing her directly to learn more about our trespass grow reclamation efforts.
 We regularly schedule volunteer clean-up events, expanding and expediting our efforts to maintain healthy watersheds.
-You can help make a tangible, positive impact on the landscape!
+You can help make a tangible, positive impact on the landscape by joining one of these volunteer days!

 VOLUNTEER